section-engineering-education/engineering-education/content/articles/How-to-start-up-with-Socket-Programming-with-Java/index.md

 1.IP address of Server and
 2.Port number

->Port number 0-1024 are reserved for administrative purposes(e,g 21 for FTP,23 for Telnet,25 for email and 80 for HTTP).
+>Port number 0-1024 are reserved for administrative purposes(e,g 21 for FTP,23 for Telnet,25 for email and 80 for HTTP).In our program we will use port number 5000.

-This happens when a TCP connection is being used between two machines:-
+Whenever we create a socket connection in Java, the following steps take place:-

 1. server creates a ServerSocket object, to indicate which port number our communication is to occur.
 If an I/O  error occurs, exception handling mechanisms are implemented; **Throws** an **I/OException** or a **try** **catch** block is used.
 2. The accept() function of the ServerSocket class is called by the server.
 This method waits for a client to connect to the server on a specific port before returning.